Open Letter

 Dávid Erát, PTE BTK, Hungary

-Judith van de Wetering, Erasmus University Rotterdam, the Netherlands
+Judith van de Wetering, Erasmus University Rotterdam, The Netherlands

 Sophie Stalla-Bourdillon, Brussels Privacy Hub, Vrije Universiteit Brussel, Belgium

-Sandra Jacobs, University of Amsterdam, the Netherlands
+Sandra Jacobs, University of Amsterdam, The Netherlands

 Quentin Bukold, Weizenbaum-Institut, Germany